department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/loan-options/nadl.md

 You may be able to get a NADL if you’re a Native American Veteran or a non–Native American Veteran married to a Native American, **and**:

-- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its trust lands, **and**
+- Your tribal government has an agreement—or Memorandum of Understanding (MOU)—with us detailing how the program will work on its Trust lands, **and**
 -	You have a valid VA home loan Certificate of Eligibility (COE), **and**
--	You have good enough credit, **and**
+-	You meet our credit standards, **and**
 -	You have proof that you make enough money to cover the mortgage payments and other costs of owning a home, **and**
 -	You’ll live in the home you’re using the NADL to buy, build, or improve